About Arizona Democracy Resource Center

 Cassandra B.

-Cassandra is the Director of Beyond Tomorrow at The Resource Center!
+Cassandra is the Director of Operations at The Resource Center!
 With over 17 years of experience in grassroots organizing, they have helped build multiple campaigns and organizations, mobilizing white people to engage in racial justice work.
 Cassandra is an experienced trainer and facilitator in organizing, direct action, and de-escalation.
 They are driven by their abolitionist spirit and energetic toddler.

 Brayan Adonix G.